skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 The tricky part here is that, if an obstacle is a subset of $Z$, then probably contains infinitely many points (for example, if the obstacle is a polygon).
 But this means that we have to evaluate $I$ on an infinite number of points to find $k^*$.
 In fact, we can actually do that — check out [Section III-B here](https://arxiv.org/abs/1705.00091).
 However, doing this kind of evaluation is way too slow for real time planning.

 To avoid this evaluation of an infinite number of points, we instead prescribe a way to discretize obstacles into a finite number of points.
+In other words, if $Z_{\text{obs}} \subset Z$ is an obstacle, we represent it with a set $\{z_1, z_2, \cdots, z_n\} \subset Z$.

 This discretization is explained in excruciating detail in [Section 6 of this paper](https://arxiv.org/abs/1809.06746).
 The key takeaway is that, even though each obstacle is represented by only a finite number of points, _we keep the collision-free guarantee_ that was the whole point of computing the FRS with tracking error in the first place.

 ### Goals for This Step